If you're anything like me, you're a huge nerd when it comes to outer space and the awe-inspiring complexities of our universe.

 Q. With a solar mass above 100,000, what do many astronomers believe are crucial in the formation of galaxies?

-A. Supermassive blackhole.
+A. Supermassive black hole.

 We hope you enjoyed exploring these wonderful trivia questions about space.
 And, if you didn't already know all the answers, we hope you learned something valuable today!